 Try to resist the urge to brush after you drink, even if you can see the purple tint start to appear.
 Brushing at this point mixed with the acidity of the wine can actually damage your tooth enamel.
 The best trick is preventative measures!
-The tannins in wine can cling more readily to plaque buildup, so by brushing before you drink a glass should help rid your teeth of the plaque accumulated throughout the day - making it harder for the wine color to stick and easier for your teeth to stay white!
+The tannins in wine can cling more readily to plaque buildup, so by brushing and flossing before you drink a glass should help rid your teeth of the plaque accumulated throughout the day - making it harder for the color to stick and easier for your teeth to stay white!
 We know that wine and minty toothpaste don’t make for the best combo, so try brushing your teeth about an hour before drinking to prevent stains and an hour after you stop drinking to refrain from damaging your teeth with your toothbrush.

 2. Avoid Drinking White Wine Before Red

 Before you get too sad, we’re definitely not saying to avoid white wine altogether!
 But the common practice of drinking white before red actually helps red stains stick to your teeth.
-White wine is typically more acidic than reds and since acidity erodes enamel, by drinking white before red your teeth are more susceptible to the color and tannins in red wine.
+Whites are typically more acidic than reds and since acidity erodes enamel, by drinking white before red your teeth are more susceptible to the color and tannins in red wine.
 Although all reds can stain, the more intense the grapes pigment is, the darker the stain will be, so watch out for “Malbec and Merlot mouth,” Syrah stains, and consider yourself warned about Cabernet Sauvignon.
 While the wine world recommends drinking whites before reds, make sure to safeguard your teeth with a few of the other tips in this list!

 3. Water or Sparkling Water

 Not only is it just a good idea to keep a glass of water near by to help manage the alcohol consumption, but it’s also beneficial to aid in swishing away the wine left behind on your teeth.
-If you don’t like the idea of swishing water each time you take a sip of wine, another option is sparkling water.
-Similar to how club soda can get stains out of shirts and carpet, the bubbles can also help loosen and wash away the color without being too obvious.
+If you don’t like the idea of swishing water to rinse your mouth each time you take a sip of wine, another option is sparkling water.
+Similar to how club soda can get stains out of shirts and carpet, the bubbles can also help loosen and wash away the color from your teeth without being too obvious.

 Rejoice!
-Cheese is actually a beneficial food to eat while drinking red wine.
+Cheese is actually a beneficial food to eat while drinking reds.
 Why?
 Cheese contains tooth-loving calcium - an essential mineral for healthy teeth.
-Additionally, both hard and creamy cheeses actually provide a thin coating and assists in filling the porous surface of your teeth, blocking the red wine from getting in.
+Additionally, both hard and creamy cheeses actually provide a thin coating and assists in filling the porous surface of your teeth, blocking the tannins and red color from getting in and staining teeth.
 Not to mention cheese and wine pairing is out of this world!
 So go ahead...order the cheese plate.
 Your teeth will thank you for it.